Japan wholesale prices rise for first time in more than a year, stoked by commodities surge

 “It’s too early to say price levels have fully returned to pre-pandemic levels,” he told a briefing.

+Japan’s core consumer prices fell 0.4% in February from a year earlier, remaining distant from the BOJ’s 2% target despite years of aggressive monetary easing.

+Under its current projections, the BOJ expects core consumer prices to rise 0.5% in the year that began in April and accelerate to 0.7% the following year.

-The data will be among factors the BOJ will scrutinise when it conducts a quarterly review of its growth and price forecasts at its next interest rate review on April 26-27.
+The wholesale price data will be among factors the BOJ will scrutinise when it conducts a quarterly review of its growth and price forecasts at its next interest rate review on April 26-27.

-Japan’s economy has emerged from the initial hit of the pandemic thanks to robust exports.
-But analysts expect any recovery to remain modest with a renewed spike in infections clouding the outlook for domestic demand.

-Years of heavy money printing by the BOJ has failed to push inflation up closer to its 2% target, with core consumer prices falling 0.4% in February from a year earlier.
+While the BOJ may paint a rosier view of the economy than three months ago, it is unlikely to mark up its inflation forecasts much, analysts say.

+Japan’s sticky deflationary mindset was among factors that drove the BOJ to conduct a review of its tools to make them sustainable enough to weather a prolonged battle to meet its price goal.

 Reporting by Leika Kihara; Editing by Kenneth Maxwell